apache/druid/docs/content/Indexing-Service.md

 #### JVM Configuration

-The overlord module requires the following basic configs to run in remote mode:
+In addition to the configuration of some of the default modules in [Configuration](Configuration.html), the overlord module requires the following basic configs to run in remote mode:

 |Property|Description|Default|
 |--------|-----------|-------|